mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 ## Classes

-Classes provide a template for creating instances using `new` keyword.
+Classes provide a template for creating instances using the `new` keyword.
 For example:

 ```ts